CIT28/files/w2/queryp2.md

 - Now create a new file named p2-q.sql and copy this code into that file, I'll go over what is happening in each line of this code:
 ```
-  -- Setting the pow workflow
+  -- starting the pow workflow
   -- changes terminal output for readability
   .mode box